Logo

 What is the current inflation rate in the UK?

-The latest inflation figures show that the current inflation rate (CPI) in the UK is 2.8%, down from 3.3% the month before, and still way above the Bank of England's 2% target.
-Although lower inflation is a welcome relief, this is likely to be temporary, as the market is anticipating inflation to climb closer to 4% over the coming months as we see the impact of the conflict in the Middle East start to fully trickle through to the economy.
+Although this is a welcome relief, it is likely to be temporary.
+The market is anticipating inflation to rise over the coming months, as we see the impact of the conflict in the Middle East start to fully trickle through to the economy.
+But any increases may not be as high as previously predicted, thanks to the recent peace deal talks between the US and Iran.

 blog-image